Louis Santop

-Louis Santop Loftin (January 17, 1889 – January 22, 1942) was an American baseball catcher in the Negro leagues.
+Louis Santop Loftin (January 17, 1889 – January 22, 1942) was an American professional baseball catcher in the Negro leagues.
 He became "one of the earliest superstars" and "black baseball's first legitimate home-run slugger" (Riley), and was elected to the Baseball Hall of Fame in 2006.
 Some sources show a birth year of 1890, but his Navy records and Baseball Hall of Fame records support the earlier date.